mozilla/marketplace-frontend-docs/docs/topics/testing.rst

       },
   });

-We require ``helpers``, which contains useful boilerplate such as for initializing CasperJS.
+``helpers`` is always available and contains useful boilerplate such as for initializing CasperJS.
 We pass a path to ``startCasper`` which the page CasperJS will tell PhantomJS to initially load.
 Try to use ``startCasper`` within the ``test function`` as to keep the Casper environment isolated.